-Let’s look at the advantages and disadvantages of universal life insurance.
+Let’s look at the advantages and disadvantages of a universal life policy.

-Whole life insurance offers a variety of guarantees but little control over how your cash value is invested.
-With whole life insurance, you get three kinds of guarantees:
+A whole life insurance policy offers a variety of guarantees but little control over how your cash value is invested.
+With a whole life insurance policy, you get three kinds of guarantees:

 - The death benefit will not become less